 of the Métis Fiddle"

-Métis fiddling is a style all its own, and, when you think of this unique cultural music, one fiddler stands out!
-John Arcand is the undisputed "Master of the Métis Fiddle".
+Métis fiddling is a style all its own and the preservation and promotion of it has been John's lifetime passion.
+He is the undisputed "Master of the Métis Fiddle".

 Originally from the Debden - Big River area of Saskatchewan, John now makes his home on acreage southwest of Saskatoon.
 He started playing fiddle at the age six, with coaching from his Father and Grandfather and by age twelve he was playing for dances.
-His impeccable sense of timing and flowing rhythm comes from learning to watch the dancers feet at this early age and from this he developed and refined a style of playing that has helped him become a legend in the fiddle world.
-People often refer to him as the "dancer's choice”!
+His impeccable sense of timing and flowing rhythm came from learning to watch the dancers feet at this early age and from this he developed and refined a style of playing that has helped him become a legend in the fiddle world.
+People often referred to him as the "dancer's choice" throughout his long career.

-John has made sixteen recordings to date, and still plays and records the Traditional Métis tunes of his Father and Grandfather as well as those he continues to research, learn and pass on.
-He is also a prolific writer having composed over 340 original tunes.
+John has made seventeen recordings throughout his career; featuring his original compositions, the traditional Métis tunes of his Father and Grandfather, and those he researched and learned.
+He is also a prolific writer having composed over 490 original tunes to date.

-His proudest achievements include being selected as one of 27 people world wide to represent Western Canada at the Fiddles of the World Conference in Halifax in 1999.
-Being chosen as a delegate in an Irish/ Métis Cultural Exchange in 2001 where he played for and met the Prime Minister of Ireland.
-And, of course playing for and meeting the Queen at the Lieutenant Governor's Centennial Gala in Saskatoon in 2005.
+Some of his proudest achievements include being selected as one of 27 people worldwide to represent Western Canada at the Fiddles of the World Conference in Halifax in 1999.
+Being chosen as a delegate in an Irish/ Métis Cultural Exchange in 2001 where he played for and met the President of Ireland.
+And, playing for and meeting the Queen at the Lieutenant Governor's Centennial Gala in Saskatoon in 2005.

 His passions for the preservation of the Métis Traditions, old time fiddling and work with youth have been recognized by his peers and resulted in him being honored with may awards and recognitions, making him the most decorated fiddler in Canada.
-These awards include; a National Aboriginal Achievement Award for Arts and Culture.
-A Lifetime Achievement Award for his "Outstanding Contribution to Old Time Fiddling" from the Canadian Grand Masters in 2003.
+These awards include; a National Aboriginal Achievement Award for Arts and Culture, a Lifetime Achievement Award for his "Outstanding Contribution to Old Time Fiddling" from the Canadian Grand Masters in 2003.
 In 2004 he was awarded the Lifetime Achievement Award in the Inaugural Lieutenant Governor's Saskatchewan Arts Awards.
-In 2005 the Province of Saskatchewan honoured him with the Saskatchewan Centennial Medal, in 2006 he received the Cultural Diversity and Race Relations "Living in Harmony" Award from the City of Saskatoon.
-In April of 2008, he received the Order of Canada – our country's highest civilian honor, and in 2012 he received the Queen's Jubilee Medal and in 2014 the Molson Prize from the Canada Council for the Arts.
+In 2005 the Saskatchewan Centennial Medal, in 2006 the City of Saskatoon's Cultural Diversity and Race Relations "Living in Harmony" Award.
+In 2008, he received our country's highest civilian honor - the Order of Canada.
+In 2012 the Queen's Jubilee Medal and in 2014 the Molson Prize from the Canada Council for the Arts.
 In February of 2020 he was invested into the Order of Gabriel Dumont- "Gold"- for a lifetime of outstanding service to the Metis of Canada.